NathaliaBatalha/CapstoneProject_NathaliaDaniela/README.md

 The plots present useful information regarding station location x altitudes throughout the city.
 Also, the hourly dock availability in each station may also be explored in this notebook.

+# 03_Models_v6

+Required libraries:

+	import os
+	import pandas as pd
+	import numpy as np

+	#sklearn
+	from sklearn.impute import SimpleImputer
+	from sklearn.pipeline import Pipeline
+	from sklearn.preprocessing import StandardScaler
+	from sklearn.preprocessing import FunctionTransformer
+	from sklearn.preprocessing import OneHotEncoder
+	from sklearn.model_selection import train_test_split
+	from sklearn.compose import ColumnTransformer

+	#models
+	from sklearn.linear_model import LinearRegression
+	from sklearn.tree import DecisionTreeRegressor
+	from sklearn.ensemble import RandomForestRegressor, GradientBoostingRegressor
+	from sklearn import neighbors
+	from sklearn.neural_network import MLPRegressor

+	from sklearn import set_config
+	from sklearn.metrics import mean_squared_error
+	from sklearn.model_selection import GridSearchCV

+	%matplotlib inline
+	import matplotlib as mpl
+	import matplotlib.pyplot as plt
+	mpl.rc('axes', labelsize=14)
+	mpl.rc('xtick', labelsize=12)
+	mpl.rc('ytick', labelsize=12)
+	plt.rc('font', size=12)
+	plt.rc('figure', figsize = (12, 5))

+	import seaborn as sns
+	sns.set_style("whitegrid")
+	sns.set_context("notebook", font_scale=1, rc={"lines.linewidth": 2,'font.family': [u'times']})

+This notebook is dedicated to implement Regression Models for Machine Learning.
+The following models were explored, evaluated, improved, and analyzed based on data correlation and results.

+- LinearRegression()

+- DecisionTreeRegressor()

+- RandomForestRegressor()

+- MLPRegressor()

+- GradientBoostingRegressor()

+- KNeighborsRegressor()

+Training and tests results (diverse variables and parameters were considered) presented that the best Regression Model for the present study is RandomForestRegressor.

+From all the training process, it was learnt:

+- Contexts present higher correlation, and are the essential variables
+- Categorical variables do not present significant impact on learning improvement, considering one hot encodding for them.
+- Grid Search Estimator to find the best parameters was used, which provided supperior results.

+# 04_Clusters_stations

+Required libraries:

+	import os
+	import pandas as pd
+	import numpy as np
+	import folium

+	%matplotlib inline
+	import matplotlib as mpl
+	import matplotlib.pyplot as plt
+	import matplotlib.dates as md
+	mpl.rc('axes', labelsize=14)
+	mpl.rc('xtick', labelsize=12)
+	mpl.rc('ytick', labelsize=12)
+	plt.rc('font', size=12)
+	plt.rc('figure', figsize = (12, 5))

+	import seaborn as sns
+	sns.set_style("whitegrid")
+	sns.set_context("notebook", font_scale=1, rc={"lines.linewidth": 2,'font.family': [u'times']})

+	import sklearn
+	from sklearn.cluster import KMeans
+	from sklearn import metrics

+# Embedding_03_Models_tensorflow_2021_2022

+Required libraries:

+to complete

+Once categorical variables do not present significant effect on learning process, the group decided to try Deep Learning model to verify embedding impact on categorical variables.

+Quick note: Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.

+The Keras functional API was used to build the model, because it is more flexible than the keras.Sequential API.
+The main reason is the flexibility of using multiple inputs on the model.

+Categorical variables need to be selected, quantified, states dimensions of its tensors and apply Embedding layer.